 - Fruit Juice Concentrates/Paste/Syrups/Sugars

 Here are some easy swaps that can help you cut back on your sugar intake:

 - Eat fresh fruit instead of candy bars

 - Drink water instead of soda and fruit juice

-- Swap out the artificial sweeteners in your tea or coffee for natural sugars like cinnamon.
+- Swap out the sweeteners in your tea or coffee for natural flavorings like cinnamon.
 You could also try stevia, which is considered a herbal alternative to sugar and safe for diabetics as it does not raise blood sugar levels.

 What Are The Benefits of Eliminating Sugar From Your Diet?

 There are many health benefits of a low sugar diet.

 Here are the most notable ones:

 Many people have a hard time losing weight if they eat a lot of sugar.
 When you eat sugar, your body produces insulin which stores the excess glucose as fat.
 This makes it very difficult to lose weight when you’re eating too much sugar regularly.